 A ventricular assist device (VAD) is a mechanical pump that supports heart function and blood flow in people who have weakened hearts.
 The device takes blood from a lower chamber of the heart and helps pump it to the body and vital organs, just as a healthy heart would.

 Our highly specialized Ventricular Assist Device (VAD) team helps choose the VAD that is the best treatment option for your child—whether the goal is full recovery or long-term care.
-At Children’s, we have performed 15 VADs since the program’s inception in 2012 and more than 90 percent of our VAD patients have successfully received heart transplants.
+At Children’s, we performed 13 VADs in 2019 and more than 90 percent of our VAD patients have successfully received heart transplants.

 Types of VADs